eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 ![](/img/GTD/unnamed-chunk-16-1.png)

-We can see that the deadliest cities are all in Iraq.
+We can see that the most affected cities were all in Iraq.
 Two Turkish cities, Ankara and Istanbul also suffered many victims.
 The dataset also contains bombings in "unknown" city or cities in Egypt, and two Lebanese cities, Beirut and Tripoli.

 ### Suicide attacks